Armandoh4/filmlabproductions/README.md

     When starting my project, my primary focus was on completing the navbar as it would be the most challenging part of my project.
 I would have to not only master the required media queries to make it responsive on both mobile and desktop devices

----
 ### Future Implementations
     In the future I would like to implement a proper "contact us" form, instead of the slapdash method of opening the email app, which is in place now.
 I would also like to add animations to the project, for example, when the navbar opens or closes.

----
 ### Accessibility

     While I have not added aria-labels to enable screen readers to understand my webpage, I have ensured that my code is semantic enough and I have ensured there is adequate contrast for ideal readability.

 ---
-## Testing
+## Testing:
 ---
-Jigsaw CSS Validation:
+## Jigsaw CSS Validation

 | Bug (class)   | Error  | Soloution & Result |
 | :------------ |:---------------| :-----|